Clinical Training Calendar 2024 – 2025

 Monday, April 7 – 9, 2025

-This advanced training helps the therapist usher the couple through a betrayal experience with a repair process that is congruent with Imago's Relational Paradigm.
+This advanced training helps the therapist usher a couple through a betrayal experience with a repair process that is congruent with Imago's Relational Paradigm.

 We will go on a 1/2 day tour or organize a special event between these two trainings (additional cost TBD)